merlos/panatrans-api/README.md

 PUT data structure:
 ```
 "route" {
-	"name": STRING
+	"name": STRING,
+  "url": URL
 }
 ```

 If the request is successful, it returns the route detail of the updated resource (ie: same as GET /routes/:id).

 ## STOPS